Sensitivity of Standard Model Vacuum Stability to Enhanced Scalar Couplings: A Coupling Scan and its Implications for Radiatively Broken Electroweak Symmetry: Introduction

-Alternative symmetry-breaking mechanisms offer potential resolutions.
-The Coleman-Weinberg mechanism\cite{Coleman1973} generates masses radiatively through quantum corrections without requiring an explicit tree-level mass term, addressing aspects of the hierarchy problem through dimensional transmutation.
-Steele and Wang\cite{Steele2013} recently demonstrated that radiative electroweak symmetry breaking (RBEWS) remains consistent with the observed 125 GeV Higgs mass.
-Their analysis using Pad\'e approximation methods to nine-loop order in the Coleman-Weinberg scheme predicts a scalar coupling enhanced by a factor $e_{125} \approx 7.2$ compared to conventional spontaneous symmetry breaking at the electroweak scale.
+Although the two analyses are physically distinct questions, they share the same underlying renormalization group flow, and this provides a stringent consistency check.
+The stability of a given trajectory is a property of its boundary value $\lambda(M_t)$ under the SM RG equations, independent of how that value is generated.
+We find $k_{\rm crit} \approx 1.076$, corresponding to a matching-scale coupling $\lambda(M_t) \approx 0.135$.
+This value coincides with the boundary $\lambda(M_t)$ obtained from the conventional analysis at $M_h \approx 129.6$~GeV, as it must, confirming that the present three-loop implementation reproduces the established stability boundary when expressed in the common variable $\lambda(M_t)$.

-This dramatic enhancement raises fundamental questions about the high-energy fate of theories with modified scalar sectors.
-The renormalization group (RG) evolution of $\lambda$ contains a positive $\lambda^2$ feedback term in the beta function, creating potential for extraordinary sensitivity to initial conditions.
-A systematic investigation of this sensitivity has been lacking.
+Alternative symmetry-breaking mechanisms motivate the investigation of larger enhancements.
+The Coleman-Weinberg mechanism~\cite{Coleman1973} generates masses radiatively through quantum corrections without requiring an explicit tree-level mass term, addressing aspects of the hierarchy problem through dimensional transmutation.
+Steele and Wang~\cite{Steele2013} demonstrated that radiative electroweak symmetry breaking (RBEWS) remains consistent with the observed 125~GeV Higgs mass.
+Their analysis using Pad\'e approximation methods to nine-loop order in the Coleman-Weinberg (CW) renormalization scheme predicts a scalar coupling enhanced by a factor $e_{125} \approx 7.2$ compared to conventional spontaneous symmetry breaking at the electroweak scale within that scheme.
+A grand-unified realization of an enhanced quartic, within the SO(10) framework with threshold corrections from heavy gauge and Higgs multiplets, has been developed in Ref.~\cite{Chishtie2026PLB}, with a calculated matching-scale value $k(M_t) \approx 6.49$ consistent with current ATLAS bounds on the Higgs self-coupling.

-In this Letter, we perform a comprehensive analysis of SM vacuum stability as a function of the scalar coupling enhancement factor $k = \lambda_{\rm enhanced}/\lambda_{\rm SM}$.
-Using three-loop RG equations\cite{Buttazzo2013}, we map the complete phase structure for $k$ ranging from unity (SM baseline) to 7.2 (RBEWS prediction).
-Our central discovery is that $k_{\rm crit} = 1.03$ represents the critical threshold: even a 3\% enhancement fundamentally transforms the theory from exhibiting vacuum metastability to absolute stability with UV Landau poles signaling strong dynamics.
-This extreme sensitivity reveals the Higgs sector as an exceptionally precise probe of new physics.
+In this paper we perform a comprehensive analysis of SM vacuum stability as a function of the enhancement factor $k$, using the complete three-loop SM RG equations~\cite{Buttazzo2013}, mapping the phase structure for $k$ from unity (SM baseline) to 7.2 (RBEWS motivation).
+The threshold $k_{\rm crit} \approx 1.076$, an enhancement of roughly $7.6\%$, separates metastability from absolute stability.
+The instability scale responds steeply to $k$ near the threshold, a logarithmic susceptibility of order $10^3$.
+For $k > k_{\rm crit}$, the coupling remains positive at all scales and grows toward a Landau pole; crucially, the pole scale is not fixed near the grand-unified scale but falls rapidly with increasing $k$, reaching $\sim 10^5$~GeV already for $k \approx 7.2$.
+This collapse of the breakdown scale is the central revision relative to naive expectations and reshapes the physical interpretation of the large-enhancement regime, as discussed in Sec.~\ref{sec:validity}.